isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         cout << x << "\n";
     }

-This is a monolith that is tied to a specific input and will never find a another (different) use.
+This is a monolith that is tied to a specific input and will never find another (different) use.
 Instead, break functions up into suitable logical parts and parameterize:

     int read(istream& is)    // better
     {